 Exhibit 30 or more species representing eight or more orders.
 Collection must be accurately labeled.
 Exhibitors must also include the Entomology 2 project manual, Teaming With Insects 2, with at least one completed activity for each year enrolled.
-Rules for pinning and labeling insects are available from your local Extension office.
+Rules for pinning and labeling insects are available at the following site: https://extension.entm.purdue.edu/401Book/default.php?page=home